 ABOUT NEW PROSPECTS

-Located in Bridgeport, Conn., New Prospects offers an intensive residential rehabilitation program for adult men and women suffering from alcohol and substance abuse issues.
+Located in Bridgeport, Conn., New Prospects offers an intensive residential rehabilitation program for adult men and women seeking treatment for alcohol and substance abuse.
 This facility is part of the Recovery Network of Programs, a private, nonprofit, social service agency that has been serving the Bridgeport community since 1972.
-New Prospects has CARF accreditation and offers many different approaches to treating substance abuse, co-occurring disorders, and trauma-related conditions.
+New Prospects treats substance abuse, co-occurring disorders, and trauma-related conditions.
 Detox is not available.

 TREATMENT & ASSESSMENT

 Individual, group, and couples/family counseling forms the basis of treatment, along with educational programming comprised of lectures, videos, and speakers that address integrated care for substance abuse and mental health issues.
-Typical length of stay is approximately 30 days.
+The typical length of stay is approximately 30 days.

-Evidence-based treatments known to be effective for co-occurring integrated care are also key in the residential program at New Prospects, including Motivational Interviewing, cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), psychopharmacological interventions, pharmacotherapy, and trauma-informed services.
-Medication-assisted treatment support with Methadone or Suboxone is also available, in addition to smoking cessation services.
+Evidence-based treatments known to be effective for co-occurring integrated care are also key in the residential program at New Prospects.
+These include motivational interviewing (MI), cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), psychopharmacological interventions, pharmacotherapy, and trauma-informed services.

 The treatment team at New Prospects consists of counselors, clinical supervisors, nurses, consulting psychiatrists, a medical director, and support staff.
-All clinical staff are credentialed in the treatment of co-occurring psychiatric disorders.
+All clinical staff members are credentialed in the treatment of co-occurring psychiatric disorders.
 New Prospects is one of Connecticut’s 60 (28.6 percent) of CARF-accredited facilities.

 ACCOMMODATIONS & AMENITIES